Braves vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Braves Betting Records & Stats

-- Based on this contest's moneyline, the Braves have an implied win probability of 59.2%.
+- Based on this game's moneyline, the Braves have an implied win probability of 63.6%.

-- Atlanta has played in 26 games with a set over/under, and have combined with its opponents to go over the total 16 times (16-9-1).
+- Atlanta has played in 27 games with an over/under set, and have combined with its opponents to go over the total 16 times (16-10-1).

-- The Braves have had a spread set for just one contest this season, and they covered.
+- The Braves have had a spread set for only one game this season, and they covered.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.